porteconj/research_report/content/posts/giving-zombie-firms-a-second-chance-an-assessment-of-the-reform-of-the-portuguese-insolvency-framework.md

 author = ""
-categories = ["Bankruptcy", "Corporate Finance", "Government Policy"] date = 2022-06-22T23:00:00Z draft = true
+categories = ["Bankruptcy", "Corporate Finance", "Government Policy"] date = 2022-06-22T23:00:00Z subtitle = ""
-subtitle = ""
-title = "Giving zombie firms a second chance: An assessment of the reform of the Portuguese insolvency framework"
+title = "Giving zombie firms a second chance"

 +++
 The survival of less productive firms hampers the aggregate productivity growth in most developed economies as they consume resources that would be more productive elsewhere.
 Stimulated by the forbearance of creditors and inefficient insolvency regimes, the zombie phenomenon is generally believed to weaken business dynamism.